Artist: Elisabeth Welsh

 Year: 1923

-Step and tune inspiring all later versions, introduced in Miller & Lyles all-black revue Runnin' Wild, produced by George White.
+Step and tune inspiring all later versions, introduced in Miller & Lyles' all-black revue Runnin' Wild, produced by George White.
 Choreographed by Elida Webb; dancing by The Dancing Redcaps, clapping and footstomping (thàt was the gimmick), music by James P. Johnson; lyrics by Cecil Mack, the guy who wrote Shine.
 The signature Charleston dance step had been around at the Ziegfeld Follies that year, but the craze hit the masses since Runnin' Wild, spilling over with demonstrations and even competitions, whereby rumours continued to spread that young ladies left their girdles in the powder room for freedom of movement, leaving moralists something to talk about.
 Soon black and white wanted to master the steps, making the Charleston one of the first important factors of integration in America.
 Never before, rhythm (of handclaps and stomping feet) was so overwhelming.
-The Boston Pickwick Club collapsed while the Charleston was mass demonstrated, killing 50.
+The Boston Pickwick Club collapsed during a mass-demonstration of the charleston steps, killing 50.

 Covers: